colab/colab/docs/source/user.rst

 - Make sure the application has the following requirements

-  - Suport for remote user authentication
+  - Support for remote user authentication

   - A relative url root